ailequal/hackintosh/CUPERTINO/README.md

 ### opencore

-OpenCore 0.6.6 (RELEASE), which means all the debugging features are currenctly disabled.
+OpenCore 0.6.9 (RELEASE), which means all the debugging features are currenctly disabled.

 ### config.plist

 The SMBIOS is set to iMac19,1.
 I have a few sensors missing with VirtualSMC, but I overall it's working really great, so I don't mind.

+The PlatformInfo data must be manually added, following [this](https://dortania.github.io/OpenCore-Install-Guide/config.plist/coffee-lake.html#platforminfo) procedure with [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS).

 If you are using the same motherboard without a descrete GPU, you could encounter a bug that will cause the HDMI port to display a purple/violet screen.
 To fix this weird behavior go under "PciRoot(0x0)/Pci(0x2,0x0)" and add these two extra records.